How Do You Manage Student Behaviour In Your Class?

 Low level student behaviour must be dealt with in a way that does not further disrupt student learning.
 When teachers have a plan for what they will do they feel more confident to deal with off-task student behaviour.

-Because of a natural negative bias, our attention is grabbed by the couple of students who are misbehaving, while the majority of well-behaved students go unnoticed.
+Because of a natural negative bias, our attention is grabbed by a couple of students who are misbehaving, while the majority of well-behaved students go unnoticed.

 Giving positive feedback to the students who are working well, will encourage more of the same from them and the students who may not be cooperating.